PandaHugMonster/py-simputils-emoji/README.md

 # py-simputils-emoji
-Library to simplify work with emojis of unciode
+Library to simplify work with emojis of Unicode